The Carillon at Mayo Clinic

 Music plays an important part in the healing mission of Mayo Clinic.
 Since 1928, our campus in Rochester, Minnesota, has featured a large instrument of cup-shaped bells known as a carillon, located in the tower of the Plummer Building.
 Now you can enjoy the carillon from any place in the world by watching live performances as they stream on camera, above, or by visiting our library of recorded carillon music, below.

 America – arr.
-Austin Ferguson
+Ennis Fruhauf

 Schedule of Events